Nose-to-Tail Cooking Helps Reduce Food Waste

 Nose-to-tail cooking is a new approach to sustainable living.
 It is a shorthand way of saying that whatever the farmer produces, every part of an animal or vegetable can be eaten or made use of in some other way.
 It's a no-waste approach to life.

 Of course, poor communities have always had to minimize waste.
 It's only modern, affluent societies that have become so wasteful in their approach to cooking, eating, and food production.

 Buy a Whole Carcass or Side of Meat for Less Per Pound

-Are you planning a BBQ, or do you regularly cook for large numbers?
-Have you thought of going wholesale?
+If you are planning a BBQ, or regularly cook for large numbers, you could try buying in bulk?
 Cuts of meat at your local store can be expensive.
-If you buy meat in quantity as a whole or half carcass you can save money, as long as you use the whole animal, nose to tail.
+If you buy meat in quantity as a whole or half carcass, you can save money; use the whole animal, nose to tail.

-A domestic freezer will accommodate a whole sheep or goat, or you could buy a side of beef or pork.
-Whatever your choice, a carcass can either be bought un-butchered as a carcass, or it can be sold “dressed,” i.e., cut into joints ready for cooking.
+A domestic freezer can hold a whole sheep or goat, or a side of beef or pork.
+Whatever your choice, wholesale meat can either be bought un-butchered as a carcass, or it can be sold “dressed,” i.e., cut into joints ready for cooking.

 Average Market Weight Lamb and Goat Meat

 Lamb or Goat

 Live animal weight

 How to Butcher an Entire Cow: Every Cut of Meat Explained